Brihanmumbai Municipal Corporation: Administration

 The BMC is headed by an IAS officer who serves as Municipal Commissioner, wielding executive power.
-The Municipal Commissioner is one of the authorities under the Mumbai Municipal Corporation Act, 1888.
-The Municipal Commissioner is head of Executive Wing under section 54 of Mumbai Municipal Corporation Act, 1888.
-The Municipal Commissioner is appointed by Government of Maharashtra under section 54 of Mumbai Municipal Corporation Act, 1888.
+The Municipal Commissioner is one of the authorities under the 1888 Act.
+The Municipal Commissioner is head of Executive Wing under section 54 of the Act, appointed by the Government of Maharashtra.
 The Municipal Commissioner is responsible for developing & maintaining civic infrastructure of the city like water supply, roads, storm water, drainage and efficient delivery of various services to the citizens of Mumbai.
 The Municipal Commissioner deputes various departments to the Additional Municipal Commissioners, Deputy Municipal Commissioners, Assistant Commissioners and various heads of Department in discharge of his functions.
 The Municipal Commissioner is assisted by Additional Municipal Commissioners, Deputy Municipal Commissioners and Assistant Commissioners.

 As of June 2008, all administrative business in the BMC was conducted in Marathi, a decision that sparked controversy, following which the BMC eased its stance and began accepting forms in English.

-After the term of the present Corporators expired in March 2022, the State Government appointed the Municipal Commissioner, Mr. Iqbal Singh Chahal, IAS as the Administrator of the Corporation.

-He was replaced by Mr. Bhushan Gagrani, IAS as the next Municipal Commissioner in 2024.